python/devguide/getting-started/setup-building.rst

    $ ./configure --with-pydebug

+For faster edit-configure-build-test loops, you can enable Autoconf's cache with ``./configure -C`` (equivalent to ``./configure --config-cache``), which reuses previous probe results when possible.

 More flags are available to ``configure``, but this is the minimum you should do to get a pydebug build of CPython.